kendalbozkurt/product-app/README.md

 ### Installing dependencies

-We need to install javascript and JSON server dependencies.
+We need to install packages and JSON server dependencies.

 For frontend dependencies